tienpdinh/tienpdinh.github.io/about.md

 I'm Tien!

-I'm currently a Software Engineer at Voximetry, where I focus on developing Torch, a tool that uses Monte Carlo algorithm to figure out the exact dose of drug for RPT treatment.
+I'm currently a Software Engineer at DraftKings.

 I graduated with a Bachelor's Degree in Computer Science from the University of Minnesota, Twin Cities on December 2020.